opensearch-project/opensearch-net/UPGRADING.md

 - The `IncludeBootstrap` parameter has been removed as it was never supported by OpenSearch.

 #### Cat.Recovery Action
-- The `IndexQueryString` parameter has been renamed to simply `Index`
+- The `IndexQueryString` parameter has been renamed to simply `Index`.

 #### Cluster.ExistsComponentTemplate Action
 - This action has been removed in favour of the correctly named `Cluster.ComponentTemplateExists` action.